Position Yourself for Possible Career Advancement With an Education Specialist Degree

 - Learn to excel in teaching by studying industry trends, implementing new effective teaching strategies based on original research and applying findings to foster greater classroom success

-The program focuses on the following:
+The specialist degree in education at GCU focuses on the following:

-- Using philosophies of teaching and learning as a foundation for improving the teaching and learning process Evaluating learning theory as it relates to mentoring, coaching, collaboration and educational tools
+- Using philosophies of teaching and learning as a foundation for improving the teaching and learning process

 - Examining disruptive innovation and change associated with theories and models